Work & docs · 2026 comparison

 $0 to $14/month

-On entry price, Popl starts lower — but weigh total cost at your team size, since per-seat and per-contact pricing can flip the answer as you grow.
+On entry price, Popl starts lower, but weigh total cost at your team size, since per-seat and per-contact pricing can flip the answer as you grow.
+Wysera (OpsWyse) is the third column for a reason: it folds this job and the tools around it into one flat bundle.

 How Confluence and Popl compare